WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 The Secretary-Treasurer of the Association, by virtue of his/her office, shall be the Secretary-Treasurer of the Board of Trustees.

-Section 5
+Section 5.

 Five members of the Board of Trustees shall constitute a quorum for business to be conducted.

-Section 6
+Section 6.

 Each member of the Board of Trustees shall be entitled to one vote and may only cast his/her vote in person.

-Section 7
+Section 7.

 The immediate past President shall serve as a member of the Board of Trustees, emeritus, without vote.
-If he/she is unable to serve, the Board of Trustees may select another past officer to serve in their stead.
+If he/she is unable to serve, the Board of Trustees may select another past officer to serve in his/her stead.

-Section 8
+Section 8.

 Either one of the following procedures may remove a member from the Board of Trustees: